Scthe/scthe.github.io/content/blog/2024-08-19-hair-software-rasterize/hair-software-rasterize.md

 For triangles, this is around 7% faster.
 Measured in one of the test scenes in [Nanite WebGPU](https://github.com/Scthe/nanite-webgpu).

 Since quad has 4 edges, we precompute 4 sets of A, B, C. Unfortunately, this is quite a lot of registers.
 In "Frostbitten hair WebGPU", [HairFinePass](https://github.com/Scthe/frostbitten-hair-webgpu/blob/d6306a69ab1cde4ef1321fc98c2040fd64ccac37/src/passes/swHair/shaderImpl/processHairSegment.wgsl.ts#L39) uses this optimization, while [HairTilesPass](https://github.com/Scthe/frostbitten-hair-webgpu/blob/501f01969b4bc65cb7df3b901c1ced4e2da0c84b/src/passes/swHair/hairTilesPass.wgsl.ts#L153) does not.

+> (EDIT 28.09) I've rewritten HairFinePass to parallelize over pixels in a tile.
+Now it also uses edge function.

 Quad rasterization if you use this optimization: